Are you looking for the best beaches in France? We certainly were, so we hit France’s coast to find them!

 We handpicked these places with our own demands and expectations in mind when we’re searching for our next French beach destination.
-Factors like cleanliness, general location, accessibility, available amenities and the overall aspect of the natural landscape all came into play when deciding about the coolest beaches worth including in this list.
+Factors like cleanliness, general location, accessibility, available amenities and the overall beauty all came into play when deciding about the coolest beaches worth including in this list.